jordilin/gitar/doc/src/caching.md

 ## Evaluation order of cache duration

 1. Look for the API type specific cache duration (determined by the user)
-2. If not found or configured to be "0<time_unit>", then inspect the cache-control header and its directives to determine the cache state.
+2. If not found or configured to be "0<time_unit>", then inspect the HTTP cache-control header and its directives to determine the cache state.

 All in all, the user is in full control for how long the cache should be kept for